Lab Guide: Adding a Module to a Collection

 Lab guide: Hands-on tasks

-In this exercise, you will copy an existing Python module into your collection’s plugins/modules directory.
+In this section, you will copy an existing Python module into your collection’s plugins/modules directory.
 While you can develop your own modules from scratch, we will use a pre-written one for simplicity.

 Task 1: Add a custom module to the collection